 A few minutes later, the right engine stopped for the same reason, making a forced landing imperative.

-You’ll have to read about the surprising ending to this unfortunate situation.
+You’ll have to read about the surprise ending to this unfortunate situation.

 Oh, and trust me, there is much, much more.
 Stories that will draw you in and make you cringe.